 Ready to identify a bird?
-Bring a guide or download an app to your phone, such as this one from the National Audubon Society.
+Bring a guide or download an app to your phone.
+We recommend this one from the National Audubon Society.
 Make note of its shape, bill, and markings.
 Birds can also be distinguished based on where they’re seen (on the ground versus the top of a tree) and what they’re doing (feeding, pecking, or flying).